ryanrhymes/panns/README.md

 panns -- Nearest Neighbor Search
 ====

-panns stands for "Python Approximate Nearest Neighbor Search", which is an optimized python library for searching k-nearest neighbors in very high dimensional spaces.
+panns stands for "Python Approximate Nearest Neighbor Search", which is an optimized python library for searching approximate k-nearest neighbors in very high dimensional spaces.
 E.g. one tyical use in semantic web is finding the most relevant documents in a big corpus of text.
-Currently, panns supports two distance metric: Euclidean and Cosine.
+Currently, panns supports two distance metrics: Euclidean and Cosine.

-Features:
+## Features

 * Pure python implementation.
 * Optimized for large and high-dimension dataset (e.g. > 500).
 * Generate small index file with high query accuracy.
+* Support Euclidean and cosine distance metrics.
 * Support parallel building of indices.
 * Small memory usage and index can be shared among processes.
 * Support raw, csv and [HDF5](http://www.hdfgroup.org/HDF5/) datasets.